T@b 400 Window Awning Tutorial

 Assembling the Awning:

-- Place the patterned and lining fabrics, WRONG sides together, with the patterned piece on top, and the markings made in the last step visible.
+- Place the patterned and lining fabrics, RIGHT sides together, with the patterned piece on top, and the markings made in the last step visible.

 - Place the straps/elastic BETWEEN the two pieces of fabric at the appropriate marks.